marcengeler/Extended_Kalmann/README.md

 [capture]: .capture.PNG "Prediciton Error"
 ![alt text][capture]

 From the behavior, i saw, that the measurement data in direction of the curve was off, and that probably the filter didn't update the matrices after initialization.
+The bug in the code was localized well and shifted to a later stage, where it seemed to divergate from the path.

+[capture2]: .capture2.PNG "Prediciton Error"
+![alt text][capture2]

+This point occured when the x coordinate switched to negative values.